Eloyi people

 The Eloyi (also called Afao, Afo, Afu, Aho, Epe, Keffi) are an ethnic group of central Nigeria.

 About 100,000 people identify themselves as Eloyi.
 They are related to the Idoma ethnic group.

-Language
+Geography & Language

-As of 2000, about 25,000 people in the Awe and Nasarawa Local Government Areas (LGAs) of Nasarawa State and the Otukpo LGA of Benue State were reported to speak the Eloyi language, in the Idomoid branch of the Benue-Congo group.
+The Eloyi (Ajiri) people are mostly found in Awe, Nasarawa, Kokona Government Areas (LGAs) of Nasarawa State and the Otukpo LGA of Benue State.

+As of 2000 it was reported that there were 60,000 people who speak the Eloyi language.
+Ajiri is an Idomoid branch of the Benue-Congo group.

-Many use Hausa as their second or primary language.
+Although in modern times Many native speakers have adopted Hausa as their second or primary language.

 History

 Traditionally, most of the Eloyi lived in a 15 mi range of rocky hills in what today is Nasarawa State.

-They revolted against the British in 1918, and were then forced to leave their homeland.
+Formerly known as Afo, the Eloyi are ethnically related to the Idoma Ethnic group.
+Additionally, they revolted against the British in 1918, and were then forced to leave their homeland.

 Today they are scattered in different parts of Nasarawa and Benue states, although some have moved back to the original hills.

 The British divided the Eloyi into ten village areas in 1932, appointing a head for each village, but these village heads were not recognized by the Eloyi.